fieldtrip/website/faq/stats/clusterstats_interaction.md

 ---
-title: How to test an interaction effect using cluster-based permutation tests?
+title: How can I test an interaction effect using cluster-based permutation tests?
 tags: [statistics]
 category: faq
 redirect_from: